kwong402/kwong402/README.md

 ## Hi, I'm Karen 👋🏼

-I'm a apprentice full-stack software developer who is open to work!
+I'm a software developer who is open to work!
 In the areas of STEM, I have previously taught high school Science and Math.
 I am now pursuing the track of putting all these areas together to have a deeper understanding and continual learning in this new career.
-Some technologies I enjoy working with include React.JS, Javascript, Ruby, Rails, and PostgreSQL.
+Some technologies I enjoy working with include React, Javascript, Ruby, Rails, and PostgreSQL.

 ## What I'm Focusing On 👩🏻‍💻